Environmental licences and permits

 If you are not already a registered suitable operator you can apply before or at the same time you apply for an environmental authority.
 You can view the register of suitable operators to obtain your reference number or to see if you are already registered.

 Environmentally relevant activities (ERAs) can be industrial activities, mining activities or other resource activities with the potential to release contaminants into the environment.
 These activities may include:

 Some agricultural activities such as piggeries, prawn farms and cattle feedlots are also ERAs.

 ERAs are split into two main categories, prescribed activities and resource activities.
 Prescribed activities are those ERAs defined in schedule 2 of the Environmental Protection Regulation 2008.
 Resource activities are those activities that involve a geothermal activity, a greenhouse gas storage activity, a mining activity or a petroleum activity.

-For further information in relation to applying for and managing an environmental authority please refer to the Business and Industry Portal.
+For further information in relation to applying for and managing an environmental authority please refer to the Business and Industry Portal (search for environmental authority).

 The third type is those which are triggered under other legislation and include:

 - collection authorities for collecting native biological resources from State Lands or Queensland waters for biodiscovery purposes

 - licences for taking, keeping, using or moving native wildlife for commercial, recreational or other purposes